DeforaOS/DaPortal/README.md

 these additional possibilities.

 Likewise, DaPortal 2 does not depend on a specific database backend in particular.
-It will often require a SQL server though.
+It will often require a SQL server though, of which the following ones are already supported:

+ * SQLite 2 & 3
+ * PostgreSQL
+ * PDO (therefore MySQL, and possibly more)

 The homepage of DaPortal 2 can be found here, together with downloadable release
 archives: